lipemat/go-live-update-urls/readme.txt

 * Clears cache when finished

 = 2.4 =
-* Added multisite support
+* Added multi-site support
-* Added an uncheck all tables button
+* Added an un-check all tables button
 * Enhanced Security

 = 2.3 =